 This one is the lease common of the rifles mentioned here, but for those that want to really really AR-up a lever gun Mossberg's 464 SPX is for you.
 You can even use your black rifle's stock.

-The R92 by Rossi doesn't have as many handguard options as he Marlins and the Henry's but it does come in an all black tactical version with a top rail ready for optics and a threaded barrel.
+The R92 by Rossi has a growing number of handguard options and comes in an all black tactical version with a top rail ready for optics and a threaded barrel.

 Finally: go crazy